Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Here are the safe paints you can use for painting bird cages:

 Water-based paints that do not contain lead, zinc, chromate, or VOCs are safe for painting bird cages.
-Paint used for bird cages should also bond well to metal and dry fast.
-Non-toxic spray paint can be used for painting bird cages but must be allowed to dry for about 1 week after 3 coats of paint.
+Paint used should also bond well to metal and dry fast.
+Non-toxic spray paint can be used for painting but must be allowed to dry for about 1 week after three coats of paint.

-But simply knowing what type of paint to use is not enough, because there are lots of important pointers you need to know before you get started.
-There’s lots to talk about, so let’s start right now!
+But simply knowing what type of paint to use is not enough because there are many important pointers you need to know before you start.

 Read on for more: